awsdocs/aws-kms-developer-guide/doc_source/asymm-create-key.md

 You can create [asymmetric KMS keys](symmetric-asymmetric.md#asymmetric-cmks) in the AWS KMS console, by using the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) API, or by using an [AWS CloudFormation template](creating-resources-with-cloudformation.md)\.
 An asymmetric KMS key represents a public and private key pair that can be used for encryption or signing\.
 The private key remains within AWS KMS\.
 To download the public key for use outside of AWS KMS, see [Downloading public keys](download-public-key.md)\.

-When creating a KMS key to encrypt data that you store or manage in an AWS service, use a symmetric KMS key\.
+When creating a KMS key to encrypt data that you store or manage in an AWS service, use a symmetric encryption KMS key\.
 AWS services that integrate with AWS KMS do not support asymmetric KMS keys\.
-For help deciding whether to create a symmetric or asymmetric KMS key, see [How to Choose Your KMS key Configuration](symm-asymm-choose.md)\.
+For help deciding whether to create a symmetric or asymmetric KMS key, see [Choosing a KMS key type](key-types.md#symm-asymm-choose)\.

 For information about the permissions required to create KMS keys, see [Permissions for creating KMS keys](create-keys.md#create-key-permissions)\.